sjpcp5/obsidian_notes/Hobbies/DnD/Akira/Akira Sheet.md

 Ihrows againsl spells and olher magical effecls.
-**Limited Telepathy**: The pseudodragon can communicate simple ideas, emotions, and images telepathically wilh any crealure wilhin 100 feel ofillhal can undersland a language.
+**Limited Telepathy**: The pseudodragon can communicate simple ideas, emotions, and images telepathically wilh any crealure wilhin 100 feel ofillhal can understand a language.
 #### ACTIONS
 **Bite** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 **Hit** 4 (ld4 + 2) piercing damage.